 Menu

-At the end of this e-learning training program given in English, students will have acquired the professional skills necessary to work as instructors in a social education context, with youth in difficulty, or in recreational activities.
+At the end of this training program, students will have acquired the professional skills necessary to work as instructors in a social education context, with youth in difficulty, or in recreational activities.
 There are many diversified opportunities for these professionals, who are called upon to work in the community as well as in the recreation industry.

 Program structure